 8. Online podcasts – Recently I have been listening to many podcasts about marketing and publishing.
 I’ve also watched lots of ‘how to’ videos and benefitted immensely.

-9. Professional editors & designers – Iola in New Zealand, Cecily & Joy in Australia.
+9. Professional editors & designers – Iola Goulton in New Zealand, Cecily Paterson & Joy Lankshear (cover and layout) in Australia.
 I know that some people have awful experiences with editors …but I am so grateful that God led me to suitable people who worked well with me.
 It is often just a personality thing and we’ve learned to adjust to each other method’s.
 I am conscious that without these last three my book wouldn’t have been much good.
 They found the diamond and helped me polish it.
 Really their names should be on the cover with mine.

 And many, many more.